orhonovich/q-squared/README.md

 * torch==1.6.0
 * transformers==3.2.0

-To compare against baselines and run validation experiments, you'll additionaly need:
+To compare against baselines and run validation experiments, you'll additionally need:
 * scikit-learn==0.20.2
 * scipy==1.1.0
 * sacrebleu==1.4.14

-For the coreference-resolution preprocessing:
-* allennlp==1.0.0
-* pytorch-truecaser, which can be installed from https://github.com/mayhewsw/pytorch-truecaser

 ### Usage
-To run Q^2, run `pipeline/run_pipeline.py` and specify the parameters.
+To run Q^2, first run `pipeline/run_pipeline.py` and specify the parameters.
+Use the save_steps flag, which will later enable measuring answer similarity using an NLI system.
 For example:
 ```
 python pipeline/run_pipeline.py \